koendv/vacuum-pump-controller/README_DEVELOPER.md

 Total savings: 11463 bytes flash

-- Use font ``Veranda24ptDigits.h``.
+- Use font ``Veranda24ptDigits.h`` for oled, as open source version of.
 This is the font *Veranda24pt*, characters ``-./01234567890:`` only.
-This is sufficient to print positive and negative integers and floats, and the time. *Veranda24ptDigits* font size is 1223 bytes.
-This saves 7643 bytes flash compared to the full *Veranda24pt* font.
+This is sufficient to print positive and negative integers and floats, and the time.
+Veranda24ptDigits font size is 1223 bytes.
+Saves 7643 bytes flash compared to the full *Veranda24pt* font.
 The open source *Veranda24pt* font is similar to the commercial *Verdana24pt*.

 - Disable support for unused Serial1 port.
 The serial port is only used for initial firmware upload.
   *Tools -> U(S)ART support -> Disabled (no Serial support)*